There are a lot of questions to ask before obtaining a Diabetic Alert Dog. Here are even more frequently asked questions for you to browse.

 Again, if these do not fully answer your questions or you have questions that we have not addressed, please contact us so we can help you with this very important decision~!

 Where can I take my DAD?: Your DAD is a service dog.
 Per the American Disabilities Act (ADA), your DAD is allowed in any business or organization that serve the public and they must allow your DAD in any area of the facility where customers are usually allowed to go.
 Diabetes is a disability under this law.
 Your DAD can accompany you in grocery stores, restaurants, hotels, airlines, schools, health clubs, shopping malls, salons and public transportation.
 Your DAD will have a service vest with distinguishing patches as well as an ID card.
 These items are not required by law but they can help you to make public access easier and avoid stressful conflicts.
+The only place they can keep a dog out is in the operating room!!

 Does having a DAD mean I won't have to check my blood sugar as often?: On the contrary my friend!
 Having a DAD will require you to test more often than most.
 Along with the usual times that you check, you will also be required to check every time your dog alerts you.
 A DAD is NOT a replacement for your meter and should never be relied upon as your only tool to manage your diabetes!